crystal-lang/crystal-website/_posts/2026-07-10-releasing-execution-contexts.md

 ## How are execution contexts different from the 'preview MT' model?

-Preview MT starts a fixed number of threads, and ties each fiber to one thread where it would always be resumed on.
-You have no control over where a fiber would start aside from "spawn on the current thread of the current fiber"; you can't isolate a fiber to a thread, and more.
+Preview MT starts a fixed number of threads and ties each fiber to a single thread on which it is always resumed.
+You have no control over where a fiber would start aside from "spawn on the current thread of the current fiber"; you can't isolate a fiber to a thread, and other limitations.

-Fibers could get stuck on one thread busy running a CPU heavy computation, while other threads are idle.
-A slow `getaddrinfo` DNS request for example might block your whole application from making any progress, maybe even be incapable to respond to Ctrl+C or SIGINT to terminate the process.
+Fibers can get stuck on one thread busy running a CPU-intesnsive work, while other threads are idle.
+A slow `getaddrinfo` DNS request, for example, might block your whole application from making any progress, or event fail to respond to Ctrl+C or SIGINT to terminate the process.

 Execution contexts solve all these issues.